mpwsh/byteme/readme.md

 ### Description
 Compress/Decompress, Encode and Decode any file to a hex string.
-Useful to store binaries in text format, for NFC cards/stickers/keychains or wherever you want.
+Useful to store binaries in text format, for NFC cards/stickers/keychains or anywhere you want.

 ## Build
 ```bash